Greg-Court/azure-tf-tshoot-vm/README.md

 This is because the provider is defined inside the module.
 If you comment out or remove a module instance without destroying its resources first, Terraform won't have access to the provider configuration needed to clean up the orphaned resources.

 The design tradeoff prioritizes immediate deployment capability - critical when troubleshooting production issues where every minute counts.
-The simplified workflow enables engineers to deploy diagnostic VMs in seconds rather than minutes, without managing provider configurations across multiple subscriptions.
+Minimising code required for deployment enables engineers to deploy diagnostic VMs in seconds rather than minutes, without managing provider configurations across multiple subscriptions.

 ### Minimal Configuration
 In its most simple form, a troubleshooting VM can be deployed with just the subnet ID and OS type: